Tribune Publishing, owner of major U.S. newspapers, to be acquired by hedge fund known for slashing newsroom jobs

 Alden, a privately held company based in New York, has been among the few buyers of newspapers and one of the industry’s most aggressive cost-cutters.
 It has slashed newsroom jobs and sold off assets, such as real estate, of the newspapers it has acquired.

-It currently owns some 200 publications, including the Denver Post, St. Paul Pioneer Press and San Jose Mercury.
+It currently owns some 200 publications, including the Denver Post, St. Paul Pioneer Press and San Jose Mercury News.

-It is now poised to takeover some of the industry’s best-known, if recently humbled, names.
-Tribune also owns the Hartford Courant, the Sun-Sentinel of South Florida, the Morning Call in Allentown, Pa. and the Daily Press and Virginian-Pilot in Hampton Roads.
+It is now poised to take over some of the industry’s best-known, if recently humbled, names.
+Tribune also owns the Hartford Courant, the Sun-Sentinel of South Florida, the Morning Call in Allentown, Pa., the Daily Press in Newport News, Va., and Virginian-Pilot in Norfolk, Va.

-Alden already owns about 32 percent of Tribune, and will buy the remaining share for $17.25 per share, valuing the entire company at around $520 million.
+Alden already owns about 32 percent of Tribune and will buy the remaining stake for $17.25 per share, or about $431 million.

 Heath Freeman is the hedge fund guy who says he wants to save local news.
 Somehow, no one’s buying it.

 Bainum is the chairman of Rockville-based Choice Hotels, the giant hotel franchise company with more than 6,900 properties worldwide.
-The company was founded by his late father, Stewart Bainum Sr., but Bainum Jr. oversaw its rapid growth during the past 20 years.
+The company was founded by his late father, Stewart W. Bainum Sr., but Bainum Jr. oversaw its rapid growth during the past 20 years.

 Bainum was also chairman and chief executive of Silver Spring-based nursing home operator Manor Care from 1987 to 1998 when it merged with another company, Health Care and Retirement Corp.

-He was an unsuccessful candidate for governor in Maryland in 1994, and served in the state legislature from 1979 to 1987.
+He was a candidate for governor in Maryland in 1994 and served in the state legislature from 1979 to 1987.

-While Alden had been in talks with Tribune for months, news of the acquisition was met with disappointment by several Tribune newspaper reporters and union leadership, which had long been concerned about Alden’s approach.
+Though Alden had been in talks with Tribune for months, news of the acquisition was met with disappointment by several Tribune newspaper reporters and union leadership, which had long been concerned about Alden’s approach.

 “Absolutely terrible news,” tweeted Chicago Tribune city hall reporter Gregory Pratt.